henrychronowski/osijek/README.md

 # osijek
 This repository contains a shared object library and associated driver code that is built to contain disk erasure functionality as well as logging of the erasing process.
-This is being developed as the final project for CSI-230 at Champlain College.
-This program erases the given disk by writing zeros to it for a specified number of passes in a specified chunk size.
+This was originally developed as the final project for CSI-230 at Champlain College and is under current development for use at the college's help desk.

 ## Dependencies
 The driver code for this project utilizes the [Boost Program Options library](https://www.boost.org/doc/libs/1_63_0/doc/html/program_options.html).
 Having this library installed in your system and added to the include directories is necessary to build the driver code.